contentful/ui-extensions-sdk/README.md

 ## Examples

-Our bundles repository includes the following example extension implementations.
+Our extensions repository includes the following example extension implementations.
 Before you can use them, you need to run `npm install` in the repository root.

 #### [Basic Rating Dropdown](https://github.com/contentful/extensions/tree/master/samples/rating-dropdown)